December 31, 2024

 - watching the eclipse

-- leaf buds on the oak tree
+- leaf buds on the oak tree - it survived after all!

 - yellow iris flowers